Closure (computer programming): Local classes and lambda functions (Java)

-The capturing of final variables enables you to capture variables by value.
-Even if the variable you want to capture is non-final, you can always copy it to a temporary final variable just before the class.
+The capturing of final variables enables capturing variables by value.
+Even if the variable to capture is non-final, it can always be copied to a temporary final variable just before the class.

-Capturing of variables by reference can be emulated by using a final reference to a mutable container, for example, a single-element array.
-The local class will not be able to change the value of the container reference itself, but it will be able to change the contents of the container.
+Capturing of variables by reference can be emulated by using a final reference to a mutable container, for example, a one-element array.
+The local class will not be able to change the value of the container reference, but it will be able to change the contents of the container.

 With the advent of Java 8's lambda expressions, the closure causes the above code to be executed as: